12 Reasons Your Monstera Leaves Are Turning Yellow (And How To Fix It)

 Monstera plants are undeniably among the most popular houseplants around.
-From the famed Monstera deliciosa to the favorite Monstera adansonii, there are countless reasons for their immense popularity.
 Unfortunately, they don’t always look as good as they do on Pinterest, frequently encountering problems including yellowing leaves.
-Here we’ll run through 12 things that may leave your Monstera’s leaves turning yellow and the quickest way to fix or prevent the problem.
+In this guide, I’ll run through 12 things that may leave your Monstera’s leaves turning yellow and the quickest way to fix or prevent the problem.

-Like all plants grown at home, it’s imperative to find the correct balance of light, temperature, watering, and feeding to ensure your Monstera truly thrives.
+Like all plants grown at home, finding the correct balance of light, temperature, watering, and feeding is imperative to ensure your Monstera thrives.
 Monstera leaves turning yellow is a common sign that one of these elements is out of balance – be it overwatering, underwatering, prolonged or insufficient exposure to light sources, lack of nutritional supplements in the soil base, or shock caused by repotting or propagation.

 1) Watering Considerations